Server Djeparov: Al Shabab

 After playing 15 games in Seoul, he was transferred to Al Shabab FC of the Saudi Premier League.
 The deal was announced at July 9, 2011.
 He was unremarkable on the pitch, and was rumored to be unhappy with his limited playing opportunities and Saudi Arabia's weather.

 Seongnam Ilhwa Chunma / Seongnam FC

 In February 2013 he made a move to Seongnam Ilhwa Chunma of the K League 1.

 In January 2014 Seongnam Ilhwa Chunma was purchased from the Tongil Group by Seongnam City Government.
 Seongnam City Government made major changes to the club, which included renaming it Seongnam FC.
-As Ivan Vuković, the previous owner of the number 10 jersey, decided to change his number to 32, Djeparov decided to take the vacant number 10 of team.
+As Ivan Vuković, the previous owner of the number 10 jersey, decided to change his number to 32, Djeparov decided to take his number.

 Esteghlal

-On 15 January 2017, Djeparov completed his move to Esteghlal.
-He signed an internal one and half year contract worth $500,000 including bonuses, however his internal contract could not be registered with Esteghlal due to a FIFA imposed transfer ban.
+On 15 January 2017, Djeparov completed his move to Esteghlal in Iran.
+He signed an internal one-and-a-half-year contract worth $500,000 including bonuses, however his internal contract could not be registered with Esteghlal due to a FIFA imposed transfer ban.
 Later he joined Sepahan on loan until the end of the season.